ProgerXP/Notepad2e/README.md

 Controls behaviour of Shell Menu (**Ctrl+Shift+R**).
 For values see `uFlags` at this page: http://msdn.microsoft.com/en-us/library/windows/desktop/bb776097(v=vs.85).aspx

+These flags affect how the menu looks like and which commands are available; it's highly dependent on the OS and particular environment.
+Useful values you may try in case of problems (mainly on Windows XP):
+* `ShellMenuType=16`
+* `ShellMenuType=4`

 ### WheelScroll

 Type | Default | Set By UI